zhouzhouwei/FastSBL/README.md

 # FastSBL
 A fast sparse Bayesian learning algorithm based on gaussian scale mixture model for regression problem

-This code is for paper titled "A fast sparse Bayesian learning algorithm using Gaussian scale mixtures".
+This code is for paper titled "An efficient sparse Bayesian learning algorithm Based on Gaussian scale mixtures", which is submitted to TNNLS.

 The images in dataset are acquired from http://sparselab.stanford.edu/ and http://decsai.ugr.es/cvg/dbimagenes/.